Complete Tennessee Caves Guide

 Ruby Falls

-Ruby Falls cave is a very well run, major tourist attraction in Chattanooga.
-About a 2.5 hour drive from Nashville.
+Ruby Falls Cave is a very well-run, major tourist attraction in Chattanooga, about a 2.5-hour drive from Nashville.

 Children of all ages are welcome.
 It is not wheelchair or stroller accessible.
 You would need to carry an infant if they couldn't walk.